 How To Make Grilled Boneless Chicken Thighs

-Mash the garlic with a pinch of salt using a mortar and pestle.
+Make the marinade.
+Mash the peeled garlic with a pinch of salt using a mortar and pestle.
 Alternatively, use a garlic press.

-Pour the chicken marinade over the chicken thighs in a large bowl.
+Pour the chicken marinade over the chicken thighs in a large bowl and mix.

-Mix the marinade.
-Cover with plastic wrap.
-Let marinade for a minimum of 5 minutes.
+Cover with plastic wrap and marinate for a minimum of 30 minutes.

 Add the chicken thighs to a preheated grill.
 Avoid the grill hot spots.
 You don't want to cook these too quickly.